 Bonus tip: Micro-interactions

-If you’re looking to add a bit of magic to your app for the benefit of your users then designing a few simple yet effective micro-interactions will certainly do the trick.
-Microinteractions make it easier for users to navigate your app and keep them constantly informed through information relevant to their actions, which increases the time they spend interacting with your app.
+If you’re looking to add a bit of magic to your app, then designing a few effective micro-interactions will certainly do the trick.
+Microinteractions make it easier for users to navigate your app.
+They keep them constantly informed through information relevant to their actions, which increases the time they spend interacting with your app.
 It is important to remember when designing micro-interactions that each one needs to have a purpose.
 So, designers must identify various touchpoints where users may need assistance or guidance.

 Simplicity is key here as you don’t want your micro-interactions to annoy users with unnecessary information.
 Rather, they should be used to convey information to the user about their interactivity with your app – meaning it helps users know immediately that their actions have direct results.
 Be sure to read our full article about micro-interactions.

 There you have it – a quick dive into some of the essential mobile app design basics.
-It is important to remember to stick to the basics with your app designs so as to not confuse and annoy (and ultimately alienate) your users.
-When starting out it is a good idea to find inspiration from best-performing apps, such as Facebook, YouTube, and Amazon mobile apps, to get a sense of what design elements work best.
+It is important to remember to stick to the basics with your app designs.
+When starting out it is a good idea to find inspiration from the best-performing apps in your category.
+This will help you get a sense of what design elements work best.